Small Business Funding

 How The Broker Shop helps pre-revenue owners

-As a broker, The Broker Shop matches your situation to the lenders most likely to say yes to a newer or pre-revenue business, then lets them compete on terms.
+As a broker, The Broker Shop matches your situation to the funders most likely to say yes to a newer or pre-revenue business, then lets them compete on terms.
 That saves you from collecting one rejection at a time.

 Checking your options is free and won't affect your credit score, so you can see what is realistic before you commit to anything.